-If the door is already painted and gets swollen, a chemical wood stripper is used to carefully remove the paint without causing any damage to the wooden door.
+If the door is already painted and becomes swollen, a chemical wood stripper should be used to safely and carefully remove the paint without causing damage to the wooden door.
 This process ensures that the door is ready for further treatment or repainting.

-A dehumidifier is a gadget that helps in reducing and maintaining humidity levels.
-It helps in absorbing moisture, thus preventing the door from taking in dampness.
+Using a dehumidifier is an effective solution for reducing and maintaining optimal humidity levels.
+This device absorbs moisture, preventing the door from absorbing excess dampness.